 Mosto (moss-toe) is must.
 Producers toast and grind piñas and call the resulting mixture mosto.

 Normas Oficiales Mexicanas (NOM) or Mexican Official Rules.
 The Mexican government licenses businesses, including distilleries.
 Therefore, each distillery has a unique license number.

 Oro.
 See Joven.

 Piña (peen-yah) is Spanish for pineapple.
 The core of an agave resembles a pineapple.
 Hence, the name.
 Cabeza (head) is another name.

 Plata (silver).
 Producers bottle the liquid promptly bottle the liquid promptly after they distill it.
 They label it plata or, more commonly, blanco (white).
-Actually, it’s not white but very clear.
+It’s not white but very clear.

 “Show me the proof!”